Malika010/first-project/README.md

 # first-project
-A simple Python calculator that can:
+A simple calculator app built with Python that can:
 - Add two numbers
 - Subtract two numbers
 - Multiply two numbers